micropython/micropython/examples/embedding/README.md

 It's worth to trace what's happening behind the scenes though:

 1. As a first step, a MicroPython library is built.
-This is handled by a seperate makefile, Makefile.upylib.
+This is handled by a separate makefile, Makefile.upylib.
 It is more or less complex, but the good news is that you won't need to change anything in it, just use it as is, the main Makefile shows how.
 What may require editing though is a MicroPython configuration file.
 MicroPython is highly configurable, so